 The Task Force oversaw the completion of the Longmeadow Parkway Bridge Corridor Traffic Projections and Financial Feasibility Study and on June 23, 2010 passed a resolution requesting the County Board support and move forward with the construction of the toll bridge across the Fox River on the Longmeadow Parkway Corridor.

 The project is funded with a mix of federal, state of Illinois and local funds.

-Detailed information regarding the improvement can be found under "Other Documents" near the bottom of this website.
+Detailed information regarding the improvement can be found below under "Documents".

 Longmeadow Parkway Flyover Video